alexsnow348/alexsnow348.github.io/projects/index.md

 ## 2020
 * <strong><a href ="https://www.facebook.com/MSMEsBridge/" target="_blank">တံတား - Bridge</a></strong>

 	The need for development in SME sectors in developing countries are common problems these days.
 The project lists down three main problems to tickle.
-The three main problems facing in Myanmar are -
+The three main problems facing in Myanmar are-
 	* lack of awareness of SME and its benefits
 	* lack of trust in government
 	* the inconvenience use of current SME registration portal developed by the ministry.